SPIN ONE FILMS

 In 2018, Heather premiered her first feature-length documentary The Limits of My World to a packed cinema at the Independent Film Festival Boston.
 The film went on to screen at numerous festivals across the United States and internationally, winning three Best Documentary awards and a Jury Prize.

 Heather is now hard at work on her second feature-length documentary The Fate of Human Beings.
 She recently released a short film titled The Wild Girl of Brushvalley Township and a multi-channel video installation titled Madness about the same subject.
-Her work has been supported by the Points North Institute, UnionDocs, MASS MoCA, the LEF Foundation, Massachusetts Humanities, and the Center for Independent Documentary.
+The Wild Girl of Brushvalley Township aired on Connecticut Public Television in 2025 and was recently nominated for a Boston/New England Regional Emmy Award.
+The film is now streaming on PBS.

 Collaborators